TL;DR

 ECC stands for Enterprise Contact Center.
 The 'enterprise' part signifies that the solution is designed for the scale, complexity, and strategic needs of a large company.
 Unlike a basic call center, an enterprise contact center solutions deeply with other business systems and handles a wide array of digital and voice channels

-What is an Enterprise Contact?
+What is an enterprise contact?

 Get Started